Saige

 Research Method 2: Street Survey

-I love getting real people's responses.
-While Granary Square, London, is only going to gather a small demographic, it gives opportunity to ask follow up questions, and to ask important questions about their answers - like why?
+The benefit of being in person for a survey is that gives opportunity to ask follow up questions, and to ask important questions about their answers - like why?

 Research Method 3: Workshop

-Alongside two colleagues, I hosted a workshop focussed on our research into generative AI and current perceptions of this tech.
+Having learned what AI can do, and differently what people think it can do, I hosted a workshop focussed on testing our insights drawn from research into generative AI and current perceptions of this tech.

 Activity 1: Listening Activity